misiektoja/instagram_monitor/docs/setup-and-first-run.md

 # Setup & First Run

-Moving the dotenv destination reviews the private settings again.
-Kept file credentials are saved to the new destination when you choose Save.
-An existing value at that destination, including an empty value, takes precedence unless you explicitly replace it.
-The old file is left intact.

-Printed commands use short names.
-Activate the tool's virtual environment before running them.
-For a downloaded script, run them from the script directory.
-Recovery commands retain selected configuration and dotenv paths.

-Before replacing a configuration, setup copies retained inline credentials to the selected private dotenv file when that file has no value for the same key.
-An existing dotenv value, including an explicit empty value, keeps precedence.
-If preservation fails, the original configuration stays in place.
-Setup backups omit inline credentials.

 <a id="new-here-run-the-setup-wizard"></a>
-When rebuilding an existing configuration, setup keeps its saved `DOTENV_FILE` unless you pass `--env-file PATH`.
-A nonempty exported secret takes precedence over the dotenv file.
-An explicit empty value in that file still overrides the configuration, both after saving and on the next run.
-Quoted dotenv keys receive the same replacement confirmation as unquoted keys.

 ## Run the setup wizard

 This page assumes Instagram Monitor is already installed (see [Installation](installation.md)).
 It walks through the interactive setup wizard then your first monitoring run.
 If you opened this page first, choose [PyPI](installation.md#install-from-pypi), the [manual Python script](installation.md#manual-python-based-installation), the [Docker image](installation.md#install-from-docker-hub) or [Docker Compose](installation.md#docker-compose), finish that method's steps then return here.

-Then use the interactive setup wizard.
-It asks which Instagram accounts to monitor, whether to use a saved login, how requests reach Instagram, how often to poll, which interface to start, which alerts to enable and where output goes.
-The output questions ask whether to write the per-target log file and whether to write a CSV file, and the CSV path is asked for only after you say yes, so answering no clears a saved one.
-A CSV path with no extension is saved with `.csv` added.
-The connection questions cover the [HTTP backend](usage.md#http-transport-backend), the browser curl_cffi impersonates and, in login mode, the [follower list source](usage.md#follower-list-source).
-Choosing `curl_cffi` on a machine without the package is still saved, and both the question and the review summary say that requests is used until you install it.
-Their defaults suit most setups, so pressing Enter through them is a reasonable answer.
-Leave the targets question empty if you want to start with only the Web Dashboard then add accounts in your browser.
-Terminal Dashboard and plain-text setups ask for at least one target before saving.
-The polling interval accepts seconds directly, decimal units such as `1.5h` or compound durations such as `1h 30m`.
-Supported units are `s`, `m`, `h` and `d`.
-You can review and change your answers before saving.
-Regular settings go in `instagram_monitor.conf`.
-Private values such as passwords and webhook URLs go in `.env`, which is created only when there is a private value to store.
-A private value already in `.env` is never replaced without asking, and keeping it leaves the stored value untouched.
-The question comes before the hidden prompt, so a saved Instagram password is never retyped only to be discarded.

-Every answer setup cannot use offers a way out, so one value you cannot produce right now does not cost you the answers already given.
-A blank answer asks whether to continue without it and names what stops working, and a rejected one offers to enter it again.
-Declining switches the part that needed it off, so half a mail server, a webhook with no destination or a login with no password is never written.
-A rebuilt file starts from the settings already in place with your answers applied over them.
-A section you decline is cleared rather than carried over, so declining email leaves no mail server behind.
-Email setup signs in to the mail server before saving, so a wrong password or an unreachable host is caught during setup instead of at the first alert.
-No email is sent.
-A refused sign-in offers the mail server questions again, and if the server was only unreachable the answers are kept so `--doctor` can check them later.

-The configuration and dotenv destinations are checked before the first question, so an unwritable path or a directory given by mistake is reported straight away rather than after you have answered everything.
+The wizard asks for targets, a saved login, connection settings, polling interval, interface, alerts and output files.
+The defaults for the [HTTP backend](usage.md#http-transport-backend) and [follower list source](usage.md#follower-list-source) suit most setups.
+If `curl_cffi` is missing, requests is used until you install it.

+You can leave targets empty for the Web Dashboard and add accounts in your browser later.
+Terminal Dashboard and plain-text mode need at least one target.
+Polling accepts seconds or durations such as `1.5h` and `1h 30m`.

+Review or change your answers before saving.
+Settings go to `instagram_monitor.conf` and private values go to `.env`.
+Setup asks before replacing a saved secret.
+See [Storing Secrets](configuration.md#storing-secrets) for backup details.

+A rerun uses saved settings as defaults.
+Declining a section disables it.
+Setup explains invalid answers and lets you retry.
+Email setup checks sign-in without sending a message.
+If the mail server is unreachable, check the saved settings later with `--doctor`.

 After saving, the wizard offers the Doctor checks.
 For a local install it then offers to start monitoring once those checks passed.
 In a container, it prints the next Docker or Docker Compose commands to run.